helium/HIP/0072-secure-concentrators.md

 In order to incentivize adoption of Secure Concentrators, we propose increasing the earnings of PoC Witness packets received by Secure Concentrator by a factor of **(1.25x)**.
 We believe this is justified due to the increased security benefits the entire Helium network will enjoy with the addition of Secure Concentators.
-A Secure Concentrator is only eligible for the PoC bonus if the Witness packet includes valid GPS time and location data.
-If a Secure Concentrator does not have a valid GPS lock at the time of receiving the Witness packet, it will only receive the normal (1.00x) reward.
+A Secure Concentrator is only eligible for the PoC reward if the Witness packet includes valid GPS time and location data.
+If a Secure Concentrator does not have a valid GPS lock at the time of receiving the Witness packet, it will not receive any reward.

 This incentive structure is part of a larger future roadmap with more network improvements and hardware types that will each have their own incentives.